WELSH, a Language

 I learned French at school & was hopeless at it & never mastered it despite time in France, and 10 years in South Africa did absolutely nothing towards my learning Afrikaans just as 30 years in Wales & I never learned the language, in fact I very rarely heard it used, sometimes not for months on end.

 French failed with me largely due to compulsion!
 Afrikaans was never an option for me as foolishly the Afrikaaners had weaponised their language & would not infrequently refuse to use English which clearly they were able to speak and it was the language of apartheid, which I abhorred – It is foolish for many (particularly some Welsh Racists) to insist on compulsion as it is the fastest way to kill a language as it breeds divisions, resentment & often hatred.

 It is important when considering the compulsory imposition of Welsh as a language that it was imposed by the Regional Assembly which has absolutely no mandate morally for its actions, and has proved catastrophic for Wales and the Welsh since its unjust imposition in 1997 when fewer than 1 in 4 of the Welsh electorate voted for the creation of A Regional Assembly for Wales.

-The ‘Yes’ vote was indisputably rigged in many ways and even then only obtained a 0.3% majority it was well within the margin of error.
+In 1997 the ‘Yes’ vote was indisputably rigged in many ways, and even then only obtained a 0.3% majority it was well within the margin of error.